Puppy

 Without the support of our volunteers who provide such a loving and secure home life for our young puppies, training our dogs in adulthood would be much more difficult.

-At present we're only recruiting puppy raisers in Auckland, Hamilton, Cambridge, Tauranga, Christchurch and Ashburton.
+At present, we're only recruiting puppy raisers in Auckland, Hamilton, Cambridge, Tauranga, Timaru, and the Canterbury region.
 But we do plan to expand this to other areas over the coming years.
 If you would like to provide support and live outside these areas, please feel free to contact us and we can discuss with you how you can help.
 There may be opportunities to help by becoming a short-term boarding home for puppies or dogs awaiting placement, or from time to time we require permanent homes for our breeding stock.

-Below is our criteria to become a Puppy Raiser:
+Below is our criteria for becoming a Puppy Raiser:

 -